brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 #### Fine-tuning

 The fine-tuning phase adds an extra layer to the pre-trained BERT model, in order to train the model to the task at hand.
-This approach has been applied previously in other models, particularly on Convolutional Neural Nets, where the first layers are pre-trained and learnt edges and lines, and the remaining layers are added later and used on training of the object-specific detection.
+This approach has been applied previously in other models, particularly on Convolutional Neural Nets, where the first layers are pre-trained and learnt edges and lines, and the remaining layers are added later and used on the training of the object-specific detection.

 In the original paper, the authors demonstrated this model successfully being applied to four families of tasks:
 1. Sentence Pair Classification Tasks: classification of context from pairs of sentences.
 Examples: do sentences agree/disagree, does the second sentence follow from the previous one, do they describe a simillar context, etc. Similarly to the pre-training phase of the BERT models, the label is past as the first embedded symbol of the output;